CallumWalley/nzrse-containers/_episodes/02-singularity-intro.md

 > ```
 > {: .bash}
 >
-> This will take at least one hour.
+> This could take an hour or more.
 Meanwhile, you'll be able to keep on going with this episode in your main terminal window.
 >
 > One more thing: if you're running this tutorial on a shared HPC system (*e.g.* on NeSI's Mahuika cluster), you should use one of the compute nodes rather than the login node.
 You can get this setup by using an interactive scheduler allocation, for instance on Mahuika with Slurm:
 >
 > ```
-> $ salloc --job-name="SingularityTutorial" --account=nesi99991 --ntasks 1 --time 4:00:00
+> $ salloc --job-name="SingularityTutorial" --ntasks=4 --time=4:00:00
 > ```
 > {: .bash}
 >